BleuBleu/FamiStudio/Docs/docs/dpcm.md

 ## Loading DPCM Samples

 Samples are loaded by clicking the little folder icon next to the "DPCM Samples" section in the project explorer.
 FamiStudio can import samples from WAV files or from a DMC files.
-Note that importing DMC files and doing extensive processing is not recommended as these samples are very low-quality fo begin with and any extra processing will degrade it further.
+Note that importing DMC files and doing extensive processing is not recommended as these samples are very low-quality to begin with and any extra processing will degrade it further.

 It is also possible to import samples from another FamiStudio project.
 Note that doing this will not import the sample assignments to keys of the piano (DPCM Instrument).
-To import those as well, you mayb want to import the DPCM instrument in the Instrument section of the Project Explorer.
+To import those as well, you maybe want to import the DPCM instrument in the Instrument section of the Project Explorer.

 Once loaded, you can rename a sample or change its color by clicking the gear icon (or double-clicking on it)button.
 You can also play the sample by clicking the little play button next to it: